iyzhang/superhero-network/README.md

   students.

 ### Our Mission
 We use research and expertise for prevention and intervention of all forms of harassment in the research community.
-We define harassment broadly as any unwelcome behavior that harms the participation of marginalized communities, whether they are minorities or PhD students.
-Our first two projects are on conference safety and quantifying harassment and reviewing the effectiveness of codes of conduct in the research community.
+We define harassment broadly as any unwelcome behavior that harms the participation of marginalized communities, whether they are underrepresented minorities or PhD students.
+We are using a data-driven approach to improve conference environments and curb academic bullying.

+### Our projects
+Our first project is a longitudinal study of harassment at CS research conferences.
+We are running this survey annually in coorperation with All In and CHAOSS, two leaders in DEI in open-source communities.
+We have launched the survey across all USENIX conferences and aim to do so across ACM and SafeToC conferences in the future.

 ### Senior Members (post-PhD)